5 Reasons Not To Use a B2C eCommerce Vendor for B2B Business

 • 21% of distributors reported that eCommerce sales accounted for 20–30% of their total revenues.

 But eCommerce growth can have negative effects if, by using the wrong platform, operational efficiency plummets.
-While many platforms initially designed for B2C markets offer appealing features, they often struggle to meet the unique demands of B2B transactions.
-In this article, we'll explore five reasons why using a B2C eCommerce platform may not be suitable for your B2B operations.
+While BigCommerce and other platforms initially designed for B2C markets offer attractive features, they often struggle to meet the unique demands of B2B transactions.
+In this article, we'll explore five reasons why using a B2C eCommerce platform, like BigCommerce, may not be suitable for your B2B operations.
 From managing complex user hierarchies to supporting complex pricing models and addressing specific inventory challenges, these platforms typically require extensive, time-consuming, and expensive customization to align with B2B requirements.
 These requirements include:

 1. Support for Multiple Users Within the Same Customer